Canadian Advisory Group

 About the Canadian Advisory Group

 The Canadian Advisory Group (CAG) is the leadership engine for the Canadian member companies of CHPA.
-As the second-largest contingent of members within the association, there are many times discussions and issues that impact Canada are important to focus on.
+Canada is the second-largest contingent of members within the association.
+Thus, there is much focus on discussions and issues that impact Canada.
 The CAG leads initiatives and advocates on behalf of CHPA’s Canadian members.

 Strategy & Resources

 The Canadian members of CHPA provide companies with insight and resources to stay competitive in a continually evolving industry in Canada.
 Current initiatives focus on achieving the following strategic goals:

 - Membership Development – Increasing the number of Canadian member companies in CHPA